-In the opinion of the Directors, the accounting estimates and judgements made in the course of preparing these financial statements are not difficult, subjective or complex to a degree which would warrant their description as critical in terms of the requirements of IAS 1, other than the estimate of the ultimate liability arising from claims made under insurance contracts.
+In the opinion of the Directors, the accounting estimates and judgements made in the course of preparing these financial statements are not difficult, subjective or complex to a degree which

-There are several sources of uncertainty that need

-to be considered in the estimate of liabilities that the Company will ultimately pay for insurance claims.
+There are several sources of uncertainty that need to be considered in the estimate of liabilities that the Company will ultimately pay for insurance claims.
 In particular, insurance risks including exposure to liability can span over more than one accounting year, and this increases the uncertainty surrounding the estimate for final settlement.